Special entry into the five-man, open-post offense delivers scoring opportunities

-OUR TEAM HAS been running a 5-man open-post motion offense for the past three seasons and each season our offensive production has increased.
-Our offense has averaged 85 to 94 points per game been ranked in the top 10 nationally in NJCAA Division III and we won the 2004 state championship.
+Our team began running a five-man, open-post motion offense, and each season our offensive production increased.
+Our offense averaged 85 to 94 points per game, was ranked in the top 10 nationally in NJCAA Division III, and we won the 2004 state championship.

 - Diagonal cut to the basket.

 - Staggered screen for our best shooter.